- What is Mine Exploration?

 Caves are fascinating natural formations.
 They give a unique insight into the geomorphological processes that shape the earth.
 They do, however, lack the rich industrial archaeology of mines.
 Combining the thrill of underground exploration with a hands-on appreciation the incredible history of mining, is what makes mine exploration unique.

 The techniques and equipment we use are borrowed from the world of caving.
 Exploring mines differs from caves in one main way: they’re designed for humans to enter and explore!
 This means crawling and squeezing is limited to a minimum, and usually only found in the oldest parts of the workings.
 Miners usually drove drainage tunnels into the deepest levels, meaning today, there is little risk of flash-flooding in most Cornish tin mines.
-Except for innumerable sea caves, there are no caves in Cornwall, due to an absence of rock types in the region, that lend themselves to cave formation.
+Except for innumerable sea caves, there are no caves in Cornwall, due to an absence of rock types in the region that lend themselves to cave formation.

-- Are Cornish tin mine tours new?
+- Are Our Cornish Tin Mine tours Unique?

 Mine exploration in Cornwall has been going on since there were mines.
 Many of the first mine explorers were ex-miners.
 They knew how the mines worked, and they were aware of the dangers.
 Some were just re-visiting their former places of work.
 Mine exploration remains an activity that should only be carried out by properly trained and equipped individuals.